pluma/obs/README.md

 ## computed: Computed observables

-### computed(fn:Function, dependencies:Array, [lazy:Boolean])
+### computed(readFn:Function, [watched:Array], [lazy:Boolean])

 Creates a computed observable property.
-The property's value will be set to the return value of the given function `fn` and updated whenever any of the given `dependencies` changes.
+The property's value will be set to the return value of the given function `readFn` and updated whenever any of the `watched` functions changes.

 If `lazy` is set to `true` (default: `false`), updating of the property's new value will be delayed until the first time the property is called.
 This also means subscribers will not be notified until the property is called directly.

-The list of dependencies can be an array containing any kind of object that supports the `subscribe` and (optionally) `unsubscribe` methods (e.g. an instance of `sublish.PubSub`).
+The list of `watched` functions can be an array containing any kind of object that supports the `subscribe` and (optionally) `unsubscribe` methods (e.g. an instance of `sublish.PubSub`).
 If a single object is passed instead of an array, the object will automatically be wrapped in an array.

+### computed(options)

+Creates a computed observable property with the given options.

+#### read:Function (optional)

+The function this computed observable will use to generate its value.
+If this option is not provided, the observable will be write-only.

+**NOTE**: This option is only optional if a `write` function is provided.

+#### write:Function (optional)

+The function this computed observable will use when it is passed a value.
+If this option is not provided, the observable will be read-only.

+**NOTE**: This option is only optional if a `read` function is provided.

+#### lazy:Boolean (optional)

+See above.
+This option has no effect if no `read` function is provided.

+#### watched:Array (optional)

+See above.
+This option has no effect if no `read` function is provided.
+If a single function is provided instead of an array, it is wrapped in an array automatically.

 ### computed#()